PhilFaulkner4/python-challenge/README.md

 #### Charter versus Public Distric Schools Overall Passing Rate<br>
 In the analysis comparing the Charter versus District schools overall passing rate, the charter school has a significatly higher rate at 95 percent versus the district schools 74 percent.
 Although the teacher to student ratio is not available for this analysis and could add more overall context.

+#### Overall there needs to be additional analysis to examine more metrics around improving the perfoemance of the lower performing schools.
+How can the processes and procedures of the top schools be repolicated at the lower performing schools to improve the math and reading abilities of thse students.